cobalthq/cobalt-api-docs/versions/v1/content/orgs.md

 }
 ```

-This endpoint retrieves a list of organizations, i.e. *orgs*, that you belong to.
+This endpoint retrieves a list of organizations, or *orgs*, that you belong to.
 Save the `token` field to be used in
 your `X-Org-Token` header in subsequent calls in querying for assets, findings, pentests and events that belong to that
 organization.